Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/misc/password-policy-recommendations.md

 ### <a name="ban-common-passwords"></a>Prohibir contraseñas comunes

 El requisito de contraseña más importante que debe aplicar a los usuarios al crear contraseñas es vetar el uso de contraseñas comunes para reducir la susceptibilidad de la organización a ataques violentos de contraseñas.
-Las contraseñas de usuario comunes son, por ejemplo, **abcdefg**, **contraseña**, **mono**.
+Las contraseñas de usuario comunes incluyen: **abcdefg**, **contraseña**, **mono**.

 ### <a name="educate-users-to-not-re-use-organization-passwords-anywhere-else"></a>Instruya a los usuarios para no volver a usar contraseñas de la organización en otro lugar